k3s-io/k3s-ansible/README.md

 Each gate polls for up to five minutes. `k3s_server_wait_etcd_voters` is skipped on a single-server cluster, which is its own quorum, and on a cluster that sets `use_external_database`, which keeps no embedded etcd members to promote.

-Both gates read the node back from the API server by name, and `k3s_node_name` holds the name to match.
+The join check that runs on every multi-server install counts nodes, so it needs no node name.
+Both opt-in gates match nodes by name instead, and `k3s_node_name` holds the name to match.
 It defaults to the lower-cased OS nodename, which is what the kubelet registers the node under, so on a host with a search domain that is the fully qualified name.
 A node installed with `--node-name`, or with the `node-name` config key, needs `k3s_node_name` set to the same value.

+A gate that times out prints the names it read from the API server in the failed task's `stdout`.
+Compare them with the names the gate expected: names that do not appear mean `k3s_node_name` is not set to the name K3s registered, and the gate is waiting for a node that does not exist.

+The agent `Ready` gate runs its read on the first server in the `server` group, because an agent holds no kubeconfig.
+If that one server is unreachable the gate fails at once rather than retrying, so a run that rolls agents needs the first server up.

 The `upgrade.yml` playbook rolls its servers one at a time already, and its role honors the same two variables.